CS-SI/Orekit/src/site/markdown/index.md

     * Cartesian, Keplerian (elliptic, parabolic, hyperbolic), circular and equinoctial parameters, with non-Keplerian derivatives if available
     * Two-Line Elements (TLE)
+    * Two-Line Elements generation using Fixed-Point algorithm or Least Squares Fitting
     * transparent conversion between all parameters
     * automatic binding with frames
     * attitude state and derivative